nullgemm/globuf/readme.md

 ## Known issues
 The following issues are known but cannot be fixed:
+ - `Wayland` Mouse release events are not sent after interactive move & resize |
+   All tested compositors seem to emit a dummy mouse movement event instead, so the only way out is to treat those received after initiating an interactive move or resize as a mouse release, and ask Globox to exit interactive mode.
  - `Windows` The mouse cursor does not change to reflect the resize operations |
    This is a known limit of the hack used in Globox to work around the limitations of Microsoft's APIs.
 Other hacks exist that preserve the